Traditions

 Each autumn, families are invited to campus to attend classes with their student, meet teachers, cheer for athletic teams, and spend time getting to know other Walker’s families.

-During the spring, grandparents and other special guests are invited to campus to enjoy a day with their Walker’s student, attending classes, exploring campus, and enjoying breakfast, lunch, and co-curriculars.
+During the spring, grandparents and special guests are invited to campus to enjoy a day with their Walker’s student, attending classes, exploring campus, and enjoying meals together.

 Walker’s Words